-Food Act Food Act 1984 (Vic)
+Food Act 1984 (Vic)

-Food Standards Code The Food Standards Code (sometimes referred to in this document as 'the comply with the Code is under Section 16 of the Food Act.

-Code') is comprised of individual food standards relating to the manufacture and sale of food in Australia and New Zealand.
-In Victoria, the obligation to to infringement offences under listed on Schedule 1 under the Food Act 1984
+Food Standards Code The Food Standards Code (sometimes referred to in this document as 'the Code') is comprised of individual food standards relating to the manufacture and sale of food in Australia and New Zealand.
+In Victorian, the obligations to comply with eh Code is under Section 16 of the Food Act.